hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

 We also let :math:`\gamma \in (0,1]` be a discount factor and :math:`C \ge 0` be a budget constraint.
 Finally, :math:`\pi: \mathcal{S} \rightarrow \mathcal{P}(\mathcal{A})` denotes a policy (i.e., agent) where :math:`\pi(a | s)` is the probability of taking action :math:`a` at a given state :math:`s`.

-Based on this formulation, our goal is to maximize the expected trajectory-wise reward while satisfying the safety constraints as follows.
+Based on this formulation, our goal is to maximize the expected trajectory-wise reward while satisfying the cost (i.e., budget) constraints as follows.

 .. math::